oroinc/documentation/crm/user_guide_sales_tools/b2b_sales/leads.rst

 Create Lead
 ^^^^^^^^^^^

-To create a lead manually, click :guilabel:`Create Lead` in the top right corner.
+To create a lead manually, click **Create Lead** in the top right corner.

 The **Create Lead** :ref:`form <user-guide-ui-components-create-pages>` will appear with the following 3 sections:

 -  General
 -  Contact Information
 -  Additional

 .. image:: ../../img/leads_2.0/leads_create_general.png
    :alt: Create lead

 The **General** section contains the following mandatory fields to be defined: